Frequently Asked Questions (FAQ)

 + My Mum or Dad won’t accept they have a hearing problem can you help?

-It can be difficult to notice you have a hearing loss or admit you are having problems.
-Overcoming this first hurdle is a big step in a recovery to better hearing.
-Please don’t be fooled into thinking that placing a hearing aid on someone, who doesn’t accept that they have a hearing problem or doesn’t want to wear hearing aids, will make them hear perfectly.
-Wearing hearing aids for the first time is part of a rehabilitation process that will take time and perseverance to achieve better hearing.
-Please visit our Help for a loved one page for further advice .
+It's common for individuals to find it difficult to notice or admit they have hearing loss.
+Overcoming this first hurdle is a significant step towards better hearing.
+It's important to understand that simply putting a hearing aid on someone who doesn’t accept or want them will not instantly solve their hearing.
+Wearing hearing aids for the first time is part of a rehabilitation process that requires time and perseverance.
+Please visit our Help for a Loved One page for further advice and guidance on this sensitive topic.

 + Do you offer ear wax removal services?

-We don’t offer ear wax removal services however please contact us if you would like to have your ear wax removed privately and we will recommend some local providers.
+We do not offer ear wax removal services directly.
+However, please contact us if you would like to have your ear wax removed privately, and we will gladly recommend some local providers.

 + Do you take ear impressions?

-Unfortunately, since the COVID-19 pandemic we are no longer offering an ear impression service.
-In the meantime, we would recommend contacting high street hearing care premises or the manufacturer of your chosen ear / hearing product for further information.
+Unfortunately, since the COVID-19 pandemic, we are no longer offering an ear impression service.
+We recommend contacting high street hearing care premises or the manufacturer of your chosen ear/hearing product for further information on where to get impressions taken.

 + Do you visit care homes?

-Yes, we can visit clients in care homes if there is a quiet room/area for us to work.
-In the instances where there is power of attorney for the client, we request clear lines of communication with that person and ideally, they can attend the appointments.
+Yes, we can visit customers in care homes if a quiet room/area is available for our work and a family member or friend is present for support.
+If there is power of attorney for the customer, we request clear communication with that person, and ideally, they can attend the appointments.

 + Can you help me with my tinnitus?

-Although there is currently no recognised cure for tinnitus, help is available.
-Further support is available from Tinnitus UK.
-Please see our Tinnitus Solutions page for further information.
+While there is currently no recognised cure for tinnitus, help is available to manage it.
+We can provide advice and guidance.
+For further support, we recommend Tinnitus UK.
+Please see our Tinnitus Solutions page for more information.